 Peace, Love, Unity, Respect.

-Often abbreviated as PLUR, it started out as a catchy slogan in the 90s when raves were practically unheard of, and grew ferociously with the proliferation of EDM into the 21st century (Origins of PLUR).
+Often abbreviated as PLUR, what started out as a catchy slogan in the 90s, grew ferociously with the proliferation of EDM into the 21st century (Origins of PLUR).
 Today, PLUR is synonymous with the good vibes and feels experienced at music festivals.
-But what do they actually mean?
+But what does that actually mean?

 Peace, with others and within self.
 Only through Peace can one learn to accept the imperfections of others as well as come to terms with our own flaws.